brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 image:  '/images/aconcagua0.jpeg'
 tags:   [Mountaineering]
 ---
 This is the story of a mountain designed to wear people down.
 Aconcagua is a world away from the beginner-friendly and lush slopes of [Kilimanjaro](kilimanjaro).
 This is a place of dust, rock, thin air, and relentless winds that make every task harder.
 The climb has a success rate of 30%.
-I put in months of preparation to control what I could, and to make sure I was on the better side of those odds.
+I put in months of preparation to control what I could, and attempt to position myself on the better side of those odds.

 Fitness isn't everything on Aconcagua.
 It's how you deal with the accumulation of small things.
 Dehydration, poor sleep, loss of appetite, headaches, wind, boredom, team dynamics, and the mental grind of weeks with limited oxygen.
 It humbled me beyond anything I had ever done, but taught me a lot about myself too.